 One-Year Certificate Programs

-Clarion University offers non-credit-bearing and credit-bearing certificates.
+Clarion University offers workforce and industry certificate programs and credit-bearing certificates.
 An example of credit-bearing certificates are the Opioid Treatment Specialist Certificate, Public Relations, and Advanced Paralegal Studies in Oil and Gas.
 These programs are a great enhancement to degree programs and to complement education already attained.
 If you are interested in enrolling in a credit-bearing certificate please contact Admissions.

 - Administrative Medical Assistant